-In a video about Biden's childhood later in the evening, Biden could be heard reminiscing about how he worked to overcome his stutter as a child.
+That same night of the DNC, Biden reminisced about how he worked to overcome his stutter as a child in another video.

 "Some letters are harder than others," he said.
 "I used to get up at night and go stand in front of the mirror and practice."